Physics 12 Warmups for Momentum Unit β NGSS Grades 9-12

 Apply scientific and engineering ideas to design, evaluate, and refine a device that minimizes the force on a macroscopic object during a collision.
 Examples of evaluation and refinement could include determining the success of the device at protecting an object from damage and modifying the design to improve it.
 Examples of a device could include a football helmet or a parachute.
 Assessment is limited to qualitative evaluations and/or algebraic manipulations.

-High School Physics: 12 Warmups for Momentum Unit (Grades 9-12, NGSS Aligned)
+Physics 12 Warmups for Momentum Unit β NGSS Grades 9-12

 $5.00